zenml-io/zenml/docs/book/user-guide/advanced-guide/migrate-pipelines-steps.md

 ---
-description: Migrate your pipelines and steps to the new syntax.
+description: Migrating your pipelines and steps to the new syntax.
 ---

 # Migrate your old pipelines and steps

 ZenML version 0.40.0 introduced a new, more flexible syntax to define ZenML steps and pipelines.
-This page contains code samples that show how to upgrade your steps and pipelines to the new syntax.
+This page contains code samples that show you how to upgrade your steps and pipelines to the new syntax.

 {% hint style="warning" %}
 Newer versions of ZenML still work with pipelines and steps defined using the old syntax,